maryrosecook/code-lauren/README.md

 # Lauren

 A programming environment for beginners.
+See it live [here](http://lauren.maryrosecook.com/).

 ## Contact